 Clause 20 repeals existing section 52 and substitutes a new section 52 in its place.
-Existing section 52(1) is replaced by new section 52(1).
+Existing section 52(1) will be replaced by new section 52(1).

-Existing section 52(2) requires the Minister to arrange for giving public notice of decisions by the Minister or a Ministerial delegate.
-It is not being replaced as it is unnecessary.
-Decisions of a general nature will be subject to Parliamentary scrutiny (see other provisions in the Bill).
-In relation to decisions on individual cases, it is inappropriate to give public notice of these decisions.
+Existing section 52(2) will not be replaced.
+Under the existing section 5(2), the Minister must arrange for the giving public notice of decisions by the Minister or a Ministerial delegate.
+In future, such decisions will be subject to Parliamentary scrutiny (see other provisions in the Bill).

 New section 52(1) provides that a decision by an authorised person may be changed by the authorised person or another authorised person.